xding78/Sharing/glossary_draft.rst

 H
 ---

+.. _hash:

+**Hash** |br|
+An alphanumeric string, Hash Value is a function that takes an input and output.
+It is used to do the confirmation of coins’ transactions on the blockchain.

 .. _hashing:

 **Hashing** |br|
 Hashing is the procedure that a miner on a Proof-of-Work_ blockchain_ constantly repeats in order to find an eligible signature (aka a proof of work).
 In other words, it is the procedure of repeatedly inserting a random string of digits into a hashing formulae until finding a desirable output.

+.. _hash rate:

-**HashGraph** |br|
+**Hash Rate** |br|
-World’s first fast, secure and fair distributed ledger, Hedera Hashgraph can perform 500,000 transactions per second.
-It is a directed acyclic graph that has the properties of the DLT and doesn’t need Proof-Of-Work (POW) like Blockchain based platforms.
+A hash rate in blockchain and cryptocurrency operations is defined as the number of hash operations done in a given amount of time, or the speed of a miner's performance.
+The hash rate is an important factor in the logistics of cryptocurrency mining and blockchain operations, and something that is often evaluated and discussed in cryptocurrency communities.

 .. _Hard Fork:

 **Hard Fork** |br|
 is a type of fork that makes previously invalid transactions valid and needs all users to upgrade their clients.
 On July 21, 2016, the Hardfork that happened in public blockchains was Ethereum Hardfork.
 It has changed the Ethereum protocol; thus a second blockchain emerged known as Ethereum Classic (ETC) that supports old protocols of Ethereum. |br| *→ See also*: Fork_

-**Hash** |br|
-An alphanumeric string, Hash Value is a function that takes an input and output.
-It is used to do the confirmation of coins’ transactions on the blockchain.

 **Hot Wallet** |br|
 A Hot Wallet refers to a cryptocurrency wallet which is connected to the internet.